-Pest Control Anticipated Application Record (Real Estate / Construction): Grantees are required to provide information about their anticipated use of pest controls to the Corps of Engineers by January 10th of the application year.
+Pest Control Anticipated Application Record (Real Estate / Construction): Grantees are required to provide information about their anticipated use of pest controls to the Corps of Engineers by February 15th of the application year.
 Because the report is an estimate of total pest control use for a year, detailed geographic information about application locations is not required.
 Instead, anticipated use data in the record is matched by the contents of the 'Outgrant No' field to the 'SDSFEATURENAME' field of the Outgrant_A featureclass in the NWW enterprise geodatabase.
 It is therefore vital that these fields match.
 To reduce the burden on Grantees, Realty Specialists will populate the 'Grantee', 'Outgrant No', and 'For year' fields as appropriate prior to emailing the Pest Control Anticipated Application Record (Real Estate / Construction) to the Grantee.
-The Record will be provided by November 15th, prior to the application year.
+The Record will be provided by Real Estate to the grantee by December 15th, prior to the application year.